jaxxa/RimworldModManager/README.md

 Note that this program only works on windows.
 Tested on 7 and 10.

-1. Open the program "RimworldModOrginiser.exe"
+1. Open the program "RimworldModManager.exe"

 2. Press Load to Load a Profile, these profiles record your Rimworld game lcoation and config location.